 Notes

-Dried brown or green lentils work interchangeably here.
+• Dried brown, green or French lentils work interchangeably here.
 Do not use red lentils.

 Nutrition Information: